Re-taking a period of study in attendance

 Entitlement to Student Finance for current course = 3 + 1 – 1 = 3

-(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years minus one year of previous study at Bath leaves 3 years of full Student Finance for QMUL, which is enough for the standard number of years of the course).
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the one year of previous study at Bath leaves 3 years of full Student Finance for Queen Mary, which is enough for the standard number of years of the course).

 Entitlement to Student Finance for current course = 3 + 1 – 2 = 2

-(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years minus two years of previous study at Exeter leaves 2 years of full Student Finance at QMUL.
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the two years of previous study at Exeter leaves 2 years of full Student Finance at Queen Mary.
 This means that in the first year this student would only be eligible for a Maintenance Loan plus any Supplementary Grants and would not be eligible for a Tuition Fee Loan (although see the next section of this advice guide for exceptions to this rule).
-In years 2 and 3 they would also be eligible for a Tuition Fee Loan.
+If this student does not fall into the exceptions they will have to pay the tuition fee for the first year themselves.
+However in years 2 and 3 they would also be eligible for a Tuition Fee Loan.
 The years of full Student Finance are always payable in the later years of the course).